LandonWh/Gainesville-Go/Sprint3.md

 * TestCreateUser
     * Adds a User entry to the database.
 Returns the User added with a http.StatusOK (200) code.
 * TestCreateDuplicateUser
     * Adds a User entry with an already-present user to the database.
-Returns an empty with a http.StatusBadRequest (400) code.
+Returns an empty User with a http.StatusBadRequest (400) code.
 * TestUserLogin
     * Logs in a User with a valid email and password.
 Returns the valid login with a http.StatusOK (200) code.
 * TestIncorrectUserLogin
     * Logs in a User with an invalid email and password.
 Returns an empty login with a http.BadRequest (400) code.
 * TestGetUsers
     * Retrieves all of the Users in the database.
 Returns an array of all of the Users in the database with a http.StatusOK (200) code.
+* TestDeleteOneUser
+    * Deletes the user with the specified email and password.
+Returns the valid deletion User schema with a http.StatusOK (200) code.
+* TestUserLoginAfterDelete
+    * Logs in a User with an email and password that was just deleted.
+Returns an empty login with a http.BadRequest (400) code.
+* TestCreateUserAgain
+    * Adds the User entry that was just deleted back to the database.
+Returns the User added with a http.StatusOK (200) code.
 * TestWipeUsers
     * Removes all of the Users in the database to reset the file.
 Returns an empty array of Users with a http.StatusOK (200) code.